 Some judicial districts are not putting up with the failings of the SBI lab.
 In Haywood county, some DWI blood cases have been dismissed as early as 8 months after the arrest date.
 McDowell County has adopted a similar approach.
 In Henderson County DWI blood cases are being allowed to be continued for about a year before they are marked as last continuance for the State.
 However, in Buncombe County a DWI blood case may be continued by the State of North Carolina for up to a year and a half or longer.

 If you have been charged with a DWI, and are awaiting a blood result, you need legal representation on your charge.
-Please call Minick Law, P.C. – Your North Carolina DWI Center today to get a free DWI consultation with an attorney.
+Please call the Asheville DUI attorneys at Minick Law, P.C. today to get a free DWI consultation with an attorney.